nosas/blog/toonvision/classification/article.md

     - There must be an equal part of each unique Cog (32 unique Cogs)
         - There is a minimum requirement of 20 images per unique Cog (32*20 = 640 images total)
     - Must not include the Cog's nametag in the image
-- There must be an equal part of Toons and Cogs in each set
-    - There must be an equal part Cog suit in each set
 - In the Toon dataset, a balance of animal types is welcome but not necessary

 ### Filename and data folder structure